hakalotech/software-dev-prompt-library/prompts/planning/assistant-specific/aider/implementation-analysis-prompt.md

 [STEP 1] First, I will check for these essential items in the available project context:
 1. Project requirements list
-2. Current set of user stories
+2. Prior sprint's set of user stories
 3. Core technology stack

 Example response: "I have found in the context: